Aerobotics/react-native-dji-mobile/README.md

       pod 'Folly', :podspec => '../node_modules/react-native/third-party-podspecs/Folly.podspec', :modular_headers => false

       pod 'DJIWidget', '~> 1.5', :modular_headers => false
-      pod 'react-native-dji-mobile', :path => '../node_modules/@aerobotics/react-native-dji-mobile'
+      pod 'react-native-dji-mobile', :path => '../node_modules/react-native-dji-mobile'

       ...

     end
     ```

+2. run `pod install` to ensure the required dependencies are installed

-2. To ensure that the library will build, you must add Swift support to your Xcode project:
+3. To ensure that the library will build, you must add Swift support to your Xcode project:
    1. Open `ios/YourAppName.xcworkspace
    2. Select `File > New > File...` in Xcode's menu bar or press <kbd>CMD</kbd>+<kbd>N</kbd>.
    3. Add a new Swift file to your project, and when asked by Xcode, press **Create Bridging Header**. **Do not delete the empty swift file**.